Eight Facts about Lewy Body Dementia

 Dementia Care

-1. It is a common type of dementia
+1. It’s a fairly common type of dementia

-Over 100,000 people in the UK are affected by DLB
+Over 100,000 people in the UK are affected by Lewy Body dementia (DLB).

 Alzheimer’s disease is the most common form of dementia, and Lewy Body Dementia is the second.
-Different types of dementia have different signs and symptoms, but they often include long-term memory impairment, thinking memory loss and issues with problem-solving, decision-making and acquiring new skills, meaning that those affected need specialist dementia care.
+Different types of dementia have different signs and symptoms.
+However, DLB and Alzheimer’s share a lot of characteristics including, problems with thinking and issues with problem-solving, decision-making and acquiring new skills, meaning that those affected need specialist dementia care.

-People who have Lewy Body Dementia experience more hallucinations and problems with their movement than people living with Alzheimer’s disease.
-Cognition issues can be unpredictable, whereas, in Alzheimer’s, people tend to become more unsettled and anxious in the evenings, a symptom that is known as ‘sundowning‘.
+People who have Lewy Body Dementia may experience more hallucinations and problems with their movement than people living with Alzheimer’s disease too.

-As with Alzheimer’s disease, the only truly definitive way to diagnose Dementia with Lewy Bodies is by postmortem biopsy, but a probable diagnosis can be made by considering the symptoms, interviewing family members and conducting tests such as MRI, CT scans and blood tests.
+As with Alzheimer’s disease, the only truly definitive way to diagnose Dementia with Lewy Bodies is by postmortem biopsy, but a probable diagnosis can be made by considering the symptoms, interviewing family members and conducting tests such as MRI, CT scans and performing blood tests to help rule out other causes.

 4. Medications can be affected by the disease